-The request should be completed before the assignment is due with supporting documentation.
-Lecturers/Trainers/Facilitators are permitted to grant two week extensions past the due date on these grounds.
-Program Directors are permitted to grant extensions up to one month from the due date.
-If they have any concerns, they can ask for SAC (Student Affairs Committee) to review the request on their behalf.
+The request should be completed before the assignment is due, with supporting documentation.
+Lecturers are permitted to grant extensions up to two weeks past the due date on the grounds given in the Policy, above.
+Program Directors (or equivalent) are permitted to grant extensions up to one month from the due date.
+If a Program Director (or equivalent) has any concerns, they can ask for the relevant SAC (Student Affairs Committee) to review the request on their behalf.

-Any extension request beyond four weeks due to a student’s circumstances are to be reviewed by SAC.
-An extended extension request will be formally made to SAC by the student (via the Student Affairs Committee Application online form).
-SAC will review the extension request and provide a response (usually one month to maximum of one semester).
-If approved, SAC will notify the student and relevant Lecturer/Program Director/Trainer/Facilitator of the arrangement.
-The student will receive an ‘In Progress’ grade in the meantime and incur no financial penalty in this case, due to the extreme nature of his/her situation.
+Any extension request beyond four weeks due to a student’s circumstances is to be reviewed by the relevant SAC.
+A long extension request must be formally made to SAC by the student (via the Student Affairs Committee Application form).
+The SAC will review the extension request and provide a response (approving, where appropriate, an extension usually one month to maximum of one semester).
+If approved, SAC will notify the student and relevant Lecturer/Program Director of the arrangement.
+The student will receive an ‘In Progress’ grade in the meantime and incur no financial penalty in this case.
 Further, once any/all forms of assessment have been submitted, the ‘In Progress’ grade will be replaced by the new grade.

-A request for extension does not guarantee approval.
-The decision is at the discretion of the lecturer/trainer/facilitator, Program Director, or SAC.
+A request for an extension does not guarantee approval.
+The decision is at the discretion of the Lecturer, Program Director, or SAC.
 Normal appeals processes can be accessed.

-A student reports the circumstances that prevented them applying for extension or submitting assessment via the SAC application form.
-SAC will review the request.
-SAC will notify the student and relevant Lecturer/Program Director/Trainer/Facilitator of the decision, including if approved, new arrangement for assessment.
+Where a student requests an extended deadline due to an unavoidable disruption, the student should report the circumstances that prevented them applying for extension and/or submitting the assessment, via the relevant SAC application form.
+The SAC will review the request and will notify the student and relevant Lecturer/Program Director of the decision, including if approved, new arrangements for assessment.

-If approved, the student will receive an ‘In Progress’ grade in the meantime and incur no financial penalty, due to the extreme nature of his/her situation.
+If approved, the student will receive an ‘In Progress’ grade in the meantime and incur no financial penalty.
 Further, once any/all forms of assessment have been submitted, the ‘In Progress’ grade will be replaced by the new grade.